AABK6/citizen-budget-lab/purpose.md

 - Macro (lite): reduced‑form impulse responses (IRFs) to show plausible bands for GDP/jobs/deficit changes; ranges and assumptions are explicit.
 - Compare EU (V1): COFOG shares and fiscal ratios vs peers.

+Interaction model on Build: the UI reads left→right as Choices → Creation → Consequences.
+Left is the LEGO Shelf (spending/revenue tabs, search/filters).
+Center is the Building Canvas with twin vertical bars—Total Revenues vs Total Spending—where the animated gap equals the deficit/surplus (also shown as %GDP).
+Right is the Consequence Dashboard with Accounting (balance and debt path), EU rule “lights”, and optional Macro/Distribution panels.
+Any edit updates all panels instantly.

 Design Principles

 - Neutral & transparent: show sources on every chart; display ranges/uncertainty and assumptions; document limitations.
 - Credible but simple: start with mechanical accounting; add distributional/macro in layers; prefer explainable rules to opaque black boxes.
 - Inclusive & accessible: plain language, FR/EN, keyboard‑friendly, color‑blind palettes; always “show the table”.
+- Artifact‑first sharing: every state has a permalink plus a source‑stamped image card suitable for social/newsroom embeds; links include a methods/version hash to preserve context.

 What It Is Not (Non‑Goals)